chesslablab/spablab/README.md

 ## Redux Chess

-React chessboard to be connected to a chess server.
+React chessboard to be connected to a [chess server](https://github.com/programarivm/chess-server).

-> For further information please visit [PHP Chess Server](https://github.com/programarivm/chess-server).

 ### Install